Skip to content

 Outcomes

-• Defined interfaces for pack, LV, steering, occupant cell and opening mechanism to reduce rework during assembly.
+• Defined interfaces for pack, LV, steering, occupant cell and canopy mechanism before bonding, cutting rework during assembly.

 New to Solar Racing?
 Read What is Solar Racing? for a quick overview.